Natural Resources

 High-graded Forest State

-Forests in the high graded state have been logged using diameter-limit cut methods multiple times in most cases.
-This results in a stand with undesirable species composition, low vigor, and poor health.
+Forests in the high-graded state have been logged using diameter-limit cutting methods, multiple times in most cases.
+As a result, most forest stands have undesirable species composition, low vigor, and poor health.
 The genetic quality of the forest has been depleted due to the best trees being taken out over time.
-While oak and hickory species are often still present in this state, individual trees are often "wolfy" and defective.
-These are the trees that would have been undesirable from a timber perspective and so left after multiple entries of logging.
-Notably, hickory has often been left because sawmills historically did not have the capability to process them.

 Community 2.1